 - Call the Student Wellness Center at (408) 924-6122 for vaccine availability

 - Your existing healthcare provider

 - Your local county health department.
-Please see this list of clinics [pdf] that offer low-cost vaccinations.

 For alternative locations offering the meningococcal conjugate vaccine or MenB vaccine, please also visit the Santa Clara County Public Health Pharmacy Travel and Immunization Clinic.